geops/tree-app/lib/README.md

 Data for tree type projections is provided as a [CSV file](./data/projections.csv) and needs to be converted into JSON to be usable by the library.

-1. Install NodeJS 10, Yarn and Docker Compose.
+1. Install NodeJS, Yarn and Docker Compose.
 2. Install dependencies: `yarn install`
 3. Make sure Docker can overwrite JSON files (ie. on Linux `chmod 777 data/*.json`)
 4. Run transformation: `yarn run data:transform`